Ten rose gardens in Saitama Prefecture, commutable from Tokyo.

 1. Saitama’s largest rose garden

 Saitama’s largest rose garden is in Choseishiki (Chosei Seko) memorial park in Ina Town.
 Inamachi is known as a rose town.
 Their rose festival is one of the largest in the Kanto plain.
 The spring rose festival is quite famous throughout Japan.
-And its already started this year, May 6th 2022…
+The festival will start on May 10th in 2023…

 2. Japan’s longest rose tunnel

 Heiseinomori Park is a municipal park in the rural town of Kawajima.
 They don’t promote it as much as they used to, but they claim to have the longest rose tunnel in Japan.
-This is a nice park with kids and during the rose season they have a festival…
+During the rose season they have a spring festival in the town.
+This is a nice park with kids and they have a water play area beside the rose tunnel…

 3. Rural setting Rose Garden by a campsite

 This rose garden is tucked away in a corner of Moroyama town in the crevice of forested hill.
 It is right beside Yuzu no Sato campground.
 Takinoiri Rose Garden only opens for a few weeks a year: two weeks in spring and two in Autumn.
-In a non pandemic year there are some open gardens during the season too…
+Outside of the season, you can’t get onto the grounds so it is a rare chance to view this landscape garden…

 4. Stunning rose garden at a cafe